BazzaCuda/MinimalistMediaPlayerX/README.md

 ---------------
 Control | Action
 ------- | ------
-**Brightness** ||
+**Bookmarks** ||
+`5`                     | bookmark the current media file timestamp to the configuration file `6`                     | retrieve a bookmarked media file timestamp from the configuration file and continue playback from that point
+`7`                     | delete any previously saved/bookmarked media file timestamp for the current media file **Brightness** ||
 `-`                     | decrease brightness.
 Can be held down for rapid decrease `=`                     | increase brightness.
 Can be held down for rapid increase